kunalabs-io/sui-client-gen/README.md

 ## Quick Start

-1) Install the generator: `cargo install --locked --git https://github.com/kunalabs-io/sui-client-gen.git`
+1) Install the generator by either:
+   - `cargo install --locked --git https://github.com/kunalabs-io/sui-client-gen.git`
+   - or downloading a binary from https://github.com/kunalabs-io/sui-client-gen/releases/

-2) Create a new directory and in it a `gen.toml` file like so:
+3) Create a new directory and in it a `gen.toml` file like so:

 ```toml
 [config]